Chart Color Schemes

 Population growth drivers in Strathpine are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of Strathpine is estimated at around 11,468 as of Feb 2026.
-This reflects an increase of 821 people since the 2021 Census, which reported a population of 10,647 people.
-The change is inferred from the resident population of 11,456 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 89 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,595 persons per square kilometer.
-Over the past decade, Strathpine has demonstrated resilient growth patterns with a compound annual growth rate of 2.2%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 42.0% of overall population gains during recent periods.
+The population of Strathpine is estimated at around 11,308 as of May 2026.
+This reflects an increase of 661 people since the 2021 Census, which reported a population of 10,647 people.
+The change is inferred from the resident population of 11,301 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 84 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,572 persons per square kilometer, which is above average national levels assessed by AreaSearch.
+Over the past decade, Strathpine has demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing the SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 42.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-Exceptional growth is predicted over the period with the suburb expected to increase by 5,571 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 51.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Exceptional growth is predicted over the period to 2041, placing Strathpine in the top 10 percent of national statistical areas with an expected increase of 5,210 persons, reflecting a total increase of 46.0% over the 16 years.

 Frequently Asked Questions - Population